 from The Color of Grace by Bethany Haley Williams, Exile’s Founder & CEO

-We are a people called to defend the fatherless, to literally visit and care for orphans in their distress.
-Each November, Christians gather to take an intentional stand for the orphan.
+We are a people called to defend the fatherless, to literally visit and care for orphaned children in their distress.
+Each November, Christians gather to take an intentional stand for orphaned children.
 Thousands of events take place all across America with the specific goal of living out God’s father heart here on earth.

-Orphan Awareness Month is your opportunity to rouse your church, community, family and friends to respond to God’s call to care for the orphan.
+Orphan Care Awareness Month is your opportunity to rouse your church, community, family, and friends to respond to God’s call to care for orphaned children.